Our Science – Aladjem Website

 Mirit I. Aladjem, Ph.D.

-The broad goal of the DNA Replication Group at the Laboratory of Molecular Pharmacology is to understand cellular networks that signal to and from chromatin to modulate DNA replication.
+The broad goal of the DNA Replication Group at the Developmental Therapeutics Branch is to understand cellular networks that signal to and from chromatin to modulate DNA replication.
 Since many regulatory feedback pathways are deregulated in cancer cells, the results of these studies will help our understanding of cancer biology and elucidate how normal and cancer cells regulate DNA replication.

 Loss of genetic control of DNA replication is a hallmark of cancer cells.
-Cell growth is regulated by protein signaling pathways that converge on molecular events that facilitate DNA replication.
+Protein signaling pathways that reulate cell growth converge on molecular events that facilitate DNA replication.
 Replication regulatory pathways can provide good targets for synthetic lethality approaches that specifically kill cancer cells, but replication problems that go undetected can affect genomic integrity, triggering genomic instability that eventually might result in cancer drug resistance.
 Hence, many anti-cancer drugs target various aspects of DNA replication and the effectiveness of such drugs critically depends on the nature of the lesions affected in particular cancers.
-To understand how cells regulate their growth, we ask how cells determine where and when DNA replication starts.
+To understand how cells regulate their growth, we employ biochemistry, molecular genetics and bioinformatics to ask how cells determine where and when DNA replication starts.
 As part of the Developmental Therapeutic Branch, we are also involved in collaborative studies aimed to develop better ways to describe regulatory feedback networks that modulate cell cycle progression and the response of cells to anti-cancer drugs.

-Because signals from cell cycle regulatory networks ultimately converge on chromatin, we aim to understand how the location and the timing of replication events are linked to particular modifications on chromatin and how replication coordinates with other chromatin transactions such as transcription, DNA repair and chromosome condensation.
+Because signals from cell cycle regulatory networks ultimately converge on chromatin, we aim to understand how the location and the timing of replication events are linked to particular modifications on chromatin and how chromosome replication coordinates with other chromatin transactions such as transcription, DNA repair and chromosome condensation.
 To that end, we take two complementary approaches.
-First, we use biochemical and genetic approaches to dissect DNA sequences that facilitate replication and proteins that bind such sequences in an effort to understand how cells determine where and when replication initiates.
-Second, we use massively parallel sequencing and replication imaging approaches to study the dynamics of DNA replication throughout the genome and determine how replication patterns respond to alterations in gene expression, chromatin modifications and drugs that perturb replication.
+First, we use biochemical and genetic approaches to dissect DNA sequences that facilitate replication and proteins that bind such sequences.
+This effort is expected to advance our understanding of processes that govern how cells determine where and when replication would start.
+Second, we use massively parallel sequencing and DNA fiber imaging approaches to study the dynamics of DNA replication throughout the genome.
+Those studies aim to determine how replication patterns respond to alterations in gene expression, chromatin modifications and drugs that perturb replication.

-For the first approach, we study DNA sequences (termed replicators) that facilitate initiation of DNA replication at their endogenous chromosomal sites or when they are removed from their endogenous location and transferred to ectopic chromosomal sites.
-In previous studies, we have identified replicator sequences in mammalian cells and dissected the genetic determinants essential for replicator activity in one genomic locus, the human beta globin locus on chromosome 11 (Aladjem, Rodewald et al. 1998; Wang, Lin et al. 2004; Wang, Lin et al. 2006).
-We have observed that not all potential replicators initiate replication during each cell cycle and that epigenetic processes play a role in determining if and when a particular replicator will be used during each S-phase (Fu, Wang et al. 2006, reviewed in Aladjem, 2007; Conner and Aladjem, 2012).
-Recently, we identified sites of protein-DNA interactions in replicator sequences and observed that replicator activity depends on the integrity of these protein-binding sites.
-During the last year, we identified two discrete DNA-protein complexes within a replicator, RepP, located at the human beta globin locus.
-One RepP-associated complex includes chromatin-remodeling proteins, affects replication timing and transcriptional activity in adjacent sequences and mediates the interaction of the replicator with a distal locus control region (Huang, Fu et al. 2011).
-The other RepP-associated complex interacts with the pre-replication complex and is essential for initiation of DNA replication.
+We study DNA sequences (termed replicators) that facilitate initiation of DNA replication at their endogenous chromosomal sites or when they are removed from their endogenous location and transferred to ectopic chromosomal sites.
+In previous studies, we have identified replicator sequences in mammalian cells and dissected the genetic determinants essential for replicator activity.
+These studies were performed in depth in a single genomic locus, the human beta globin locus on chromosome 11 (Aladjem, Rodewald et al. 1998; Wang, Lin et al. 2004; Wang, Lin et al. 2006).
+Our observations suggest that that epigenetic processes play a role in determining if and when a particular replicator will start replication during each S-phase (Fu, Wang et al. 2006, reviewed in Aladjem, 2007; Conner and Aladjem, 2012).
+We have identified protein-DNA interactions in replicator sequences.
+In particular, we have demonstrated distinct functions two discrete DNA-protein complexes we have identified at the human beta globin locus.
+One complex includes chromatin-remodeling proteins, affects replication timing and transcriptional activity and mediates an interaction between the replicator and a distal locus control region (Huang, Fu et al. 2011).
+The other complex interacts with the pre-replication complex and is essential for initiation of DNA replication.
 These findings imply that the locations of initiation events depend on interactions of cell cycle regulatory proteins with sequence modules that reside within potential replicators and that the proteins that regulate initiation function in a cooperative and combinatorial manner.
 Such interactions may underlie the variable use of initiation sites observed in mammalian chromosomes and determine the timing of replication.

-To assess how replication associates with gene expression in other loci, we determined the genome-wide distribution of replication initiation events in human cells (Martin, Ryan et al. 2011).
-The dataset created by the genome-wide studies encompasses the locations of replication initiation sites throughout the entire non-repetitive genomes of the analyzed transformed and non-transformed cells.
+We have determined the genome-wide distribution of replication initiation events in several human cancer cells (Martin, Ryan et al. 2011) and in non-cancerous erythroblasts (Mukhopadhyay et al, 2014).
+The dataset created by the genome-wide studies encompasses the locations of replication initiation sites throughout the entire non-repetitive genomes of the analyzed cells.
 We found that the frequency of replication initiation events increased in genomic regions that were transcribed in moderate levels but that initiation frequency was reduced in genes with high transcription rates.
 In concordance, high-resolution mapping showed that replication initiation events were excluded from promoter regions and enriched immediately downstream of transcribed promoters.
 We also found that the frequency of initiation events was affected by chromatin condensation and methylation at CpG sequences.
-These findings led us to propose a model suggesting a role for replicator sequences in coordinating replication, transcription and chromatin condensation.
+In recent studies, we have identified chromatin modification patterns characteristic of distinct groups of replication origins (such as replication origins that are active only at specific tissues or are activated at distinct cell cycle phases).
+One particular modification, methylation of histone H3 on lysine 79, plays a role in restricting replication to a single round of duplication each cell cycle (Fu et al, 2013).
+These findings allow us to propose a model suggesting a role for protein-DNA interactions and chromatin modifications at replicator sequences in coordinating replication, transcription and chromatin condensation.